Testo 557

 • Keep pump oil fresh; saturated oil slows evacuation and can skew results.

-Avoid evacuating through skinny manifold paths if you can.
-Larger diameter + shorter length = much faster vapour movement and deeper vacuums.
+Avoid evacuating through narrow manifold paths where possible.
+Larger diameter and shorter length means much faster vapour movement and deeper vacuums.

 Step 4: Isolate and perform a rise test

-Step 5: Export the log and attach it to the WO
+Step 5: Export the log and attach it to the work order

-Use the app to export a PDF/CSV with timestamps, refrigerant, asset and site details, and photos (e.g., probe placement, core tools in use).
+Use the app to export a PDF/CSV with timestamps, refrigerant, asset and site details, and photos such as probe placement and core tools in use.
 Email it to your office and the client before leaving site, then archive it in your standard folder structure.
 This single habit ends most disputes before they start.

 • Bundle the proof pack: micron graph + rise test + RHL number + calibration certificate attached to each work order.
 Most insurers stop asking questions once they see it.